Activejjhhh/nuclear/README.md

 - Flask web application that takes two city names as input, retrieves their coordinates using the Geopy library, and then uses Folium to create a map showing a geodesic path between those two points.

 #### 07/11/23
-- Retired some features of thw missile launch, Starting a basic trajectory calculator
+- Retired some features of thw missile launch, Starting a basic trajectory calculator with red dashed lines to show the trajectory

+#### 05/12/23
+- Added a nicer looking gui for the login screen.
+- Added quotes and a loading bar for the initialising screen
+- Added a configuiration button for the nuclear simulator.
+The volumne for the sound affects can be changed here.
+Added a back button as well.

 #### 28/11/23